stephan-klein/supersonic/docs/supersonic/guides/ui/styling-native-components/index.md

 - _cache-styles_: `auto`, `none`, `all`, `minimize-styling`, and `cache-images`.
 Used to toggle caching and to set limits for those caches.
 This property accepts a comma-delimited list of the preceding values.
 Values are processed in order and are accumulated. `auto` is the same as `minimize-styling, cache-images`. `minimize-styling` tries to prevent styling of an element if its styling has not changed. `cache-images` caches images generated during styling to avoid unnecessary rendering on future stylings and to generally increase styling speeds.
 The default (and recommended) value is `auto`.

-- _image-cache-count_: [number][number-value].
+- _image-cache-count_: [number].
 Determines how many images we be retained in the image cache, assuming it has been turned on with `cache-styles`.
 If this is set to `0`, then there will be no upper limit to how many images live in the cache.
 The default value is `10`.

-- _image-cache-size_: [number][number-value].
+- _image-cache-size_: [number].
 Determines how many bytes of image data are retained in the image cache.
 A value of `0` indicates that there is no upper limit to how many bytes can live in the cache.
 Note that `image-cache-count` will still be honored.
 The default value is `0`.

 [Pixate-home]: http://www.pixate.com/
 [navigation-bar-api]:/supersonic/api-reference/stable/supersonic/ui/navigationbar/